christoforou/final-project/README.md

 make sure to install node.js, the express js library, and pug.

-clone this to your local machine
+clone these files to your local machine

-in the command line, type node course_search.js
+open the command prompt in github Desktop for the project files, type "node course_search.js"

 use http://127.0.0.1:3000/ as the port